-A bit of sketching into the quiet before Shelby made her way outside.
-She stood looking out at the street before moving over to stand beside Sydney, who was still seated on the swing, feet and legs up, taking up the entire thing.
+Eventually Shelby made her way outside.
+She stood looking out at the street for a while before moving over to stand beside Sydney, who was still seated on the swing, feet and legs up, taking up the entire thing.
 Shelby cleared her throat to pull her sister from the head-space she got lost in when she sketched.

 “Oh sorry,” Sydney said, moving her feet to make room for Shelby to sit.

 “What were you and Graham talking about?”
-Shelby asked, standing, looking out into the street.
+Shelby asked.

 “Nothing much.
 Colleges he’s applied to, stuff like that.
 He wants to be an engineer, like me,” Sydney said.

 “He has a girlfriend,” Shelby said, watching her sister’s open expression fade.
 It’s what she did, squashed her sister’s hopes and dreams, she thought, turning her gaze back to the street.
 Little Miss Naive and pleased with life and the world, in the face of all its shortcomings, was Shelby’s problem with her sister.

 The world was a hard place.
 She had learned that the hard way.
 And in a twisted way, maybe she was preparing her sister for that truth or not.
 Maybe she was just mean.
 Who knew.
 She wasn’t really sure why she felt such animosity toward her half sister, but she did.
 Yes, a Sydney chip on her shoulder was what she had and unwarranted too.
 Sydney never did anything to provoke her ire.

 “What are you telling me that for?
 I know,” Sydney said, mentally girding herself against the moodiness that was Shelby all the dang time.
 She was surprised to see her sister out here.
 Usually her time spent at home was inside her room alone, with her moodiness.

 “Just making sure you don’t think he’d be interested in you.”